All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaways

-• Small, frequent meals (3 meals plus 1 to 2 snacks) reduce nausea and optimize nutrient absorption when appetite is suppressed.
+• Small, frequent meals (3 meals plus 1 to 2 snacks) reduce nausea and improve nutrient absorption when appetite is suppressed.

 • Greasy, fried, and ultra-processed foods worsen Saxenda's gastrointestinal side effects and should be minimized, especially during dose escalation.